Arrive in Quito, Ecuador

 Juan grew up in the Galapagos Islands where he developed his passion for wildlife while sailing on his father's boat.
 He received a degree from the University of San Francisco, Quito after studying Applied Ecology, Biology, and Geology.
 Juan also earned a skipper certificate after studying sailing and navigation in Los Angeles.
 Involvement in Environmental Education projects in the Galapagos Islands and on mainland Ecuador fills his spare time.

 Travel to Quito, Ecuador.
 Our local agent will transfer you from the airport to the hotel.
 If you would like to arrive earlier, we can arrange divergent airport transfers and extra nights.

 Travel from the high Andes to the cloud forest and observe the change in climate, vegetation, and geology while on the mainland.
 You’ll visit Yanacocha Reserve and drive through Old Nono-Mindo Ecoroute for vibrant bird life.
 Spend your time observing the Andean cock-of-the-rock lek for colorful displays by the males plus many other special bird species in this area.
 Experience nocturnal mammals close to your lodge.

-Spend the morning bird watching a variety of dazzling, colorful birds.
-Visit Refugio Paz de las Aves for more bird watching and a traditional Ecuadorian brunch.
-Take in the wildlife around the lodge at Bellavista, including countless colorful hummingbirds that frequent feeders on the lodge grounds.
-On your return to Quito, if time allows, visit Mitad del Mundo.
+Spend the morning bird watching a variety of dazzling, colorful birds around the lodge at Bellavista, including countless colorful hummingbirds that frequent feeders on the lodge grounds.
+Return to Quito after lunch.